qmk/qmk_firmware/keyboards/nopunin10did/kastenwagen/readme.md

 # Use the physical reset switch on the Elite C **OR**
 # Briefly jump the Reset and Ground pins of the Elite C

-Make example for this keyboard (after setting up your build environment):
+Make example for the 1840 model (after setting up your build environment):

     make nopunin10did/kastenwagen:default